Texas man who refused to get lawyer sentenced to life in just 10 minutes

 That was five years ago.

-This week, the murder case finally went to trial, but in a bizarre twist, Lambert decided to represent himself.
+This week, the murder case finally went to trial.
+In a bizarre twist, Lambert decided to represent himself.

 “We don’t want to look like we are beating up on a person, so that’s why we have attorneys,” Prosecutor Nathan Moss says.
 “So we have to be very careful in how we proceed as to not look like we’re not overbearing on them.”